w1ne/jekyll-now/about.md

 ---
 My name is Andrii Shylenko and I am Embedded Software Engineer at [ifm ecolink](https://www.ifm.com) and PhD student at [Opole University of Technology(OUTech)](http://www.po.opole.pl).

 This blog is about my work and study.
-Under the [Teaching](http://n1n3.net/teaching/) section contains course materials for my teaching practice at OUTech.
+[Teaching](http://n1n3.net/teaching/) section contains course materials for my teaching practice at OUTech.

 ### About me